 “Moving from high school to college, the biggest focus for me — and for my family — was academics, so I was already looking at Stevens.”

-As it turned out, Stevens was a perfect match for Ruegger, who was just as interested in an academic challenge as an athletics one.
+As it turned out, Stevens was a perfect match for Ruegger, who was just as interested in an academic challenge as an athletic one.

 “Moving from high school to college, the biggest focus for me — and for my family — was academics, so I was already looking at Stevens” he said.
 “But when I visited and spoke with coach Kristaps Aldins, I saw that I had a real opportunity to continue playing baseball at a high level.”